huaminghuangtw/Evergreen-Notes/Permanent-Notes/Slow Down to Speed Up.md

 ---

 Go slow first.

 Start slow, finish fast.

----

-Slowly by slowly.
+Build a strong foundation.

+It takes time to make a base that can hold up what comes next.

+The strongest things are built one brick at a time — not in bursts of speed, but in layers of [patience](a-man-who-is-a-master-of-patience-is-master-of-everything-else.md).

+In a world obsessed with shortcuts, endurance is a superpower.

+Once you've done that, that's when you can go fast.

 ---